elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 ---

-### Explain the function and syntax of the array split method?
+### Can you explain the function and syntax of the array split method?

 <details>
   <summary><strong>View Answer:</strong></summary>